Selumetinib Sulfate in Treating Patients with Uveal Melanoma or GNAQ / GNA11 Mutated Melanoma That Is Metastatic or Cannot Be Removed by Surgery

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Pregnant women are excluded from this study; breastfeeding should be discontinued if the mother is treated with selumetinib
+- Pregnant women are excluded from this study because selumetinib may be teratogenic or have abortifacient effects; because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with selumetinib, breastfeeding should be discontinued if the mother is treated with selumetinib

 - Human immunodeficiency virus (HIV) positive patients on combination antiretroviral therapy are ineligible